gyulkhandanyan/gyulkhandanyan/README.md

 - 👋 Hi, I’m lina
 - 👀 I’m interested in cyber security and cloud
-- 🌱 I’m currently preparing for my az-104
+- 🌱 I’m currently preparing for az-104
 - 💞️ I’m looking for organisations or individuals working on cloud and cybersecurity projects
 - 📫 How to reach me e.gyulkhandanyan@gmail.com